Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Data Availability

 \section{Data Availability}

 The sunspots time series data used in this work were obtained from the \emph{sunspots} dataset provided in the \texttt{statsmodels} library (credit: SIDC, RWC Belgium, World Data Center for the Sunspot Index, Royal Observatory of Belgium, 1700-2008).
-The Kepler and TESS photometric lightcurves were obtained and processed using the \texttt{lightkurve} \citep{2018ascl.soft12013L} Python package.
-All the data used in this analysis, including the relevant nested sampling chains, is available at \citep{naik_2025_17771974}.
+The Kepler and TESS photometric light curves were obtained and processed using the \texttt{lightkurve} \citep{2018ascl.soft12013L} Python package.
+All the data used in this analysis, including the relevant nested sampling chains, are available at \citep{naik_2025_17771974}.
 We also include a python notebook to generate the plots and figures presented in this paper.